ArchiveMC0/archived-onlinemc/README.md

 ## EaglerArchives Discord: https://discord.gg/f5pD6Whx

 ## You can deploy on Replit, Oracle, Vercel, Render, Netlify, Heroku, Glitch, Amplify Console, IBM Cloud, and Google Cloud.
-# Connect your GitHub account because I do not know how to link deployment apps, sorry.
+Connect your GitHub account because I do not know how to link deployment apps, sorry.
+If you wanna help me, you can!

+# radmanplays deployment links have been removed from README because it will block your deployment.

 ## OnlineMC Website: https://sites.google.com/view/online-mc